Coop-Wolf/3013-Algorithms/Assignments/P01/README.md

 This program implements a linked list and includes a JSON object.
 The program begins by reading in a dictionary and storing it into a JSON object.
 The user is then asked to enter keys.
-As soon as the user enters a valid character, the program will tell inform the user how long it took to find those words and a list of ten words will be printed to the screen that contain the string on characters the user entered.
+As soon as the user enters a valid character, the program will inform the user how long it took to find those words and a list of ten words will be printed to the screen that contain the string of characters the user entered.
 It will also print the numbers of words that contain that string entered.
+When the user types the 'enter' button or there is only one matching word remaining, the program will print out the definition of the word.
 To end the program, the user needs to type in 'Z'.
 This program was created to introduce me to JSON and what it is capable of, coloring text, and using a timer.

 ### Files